aws/aws-cli/awscli/examples/emr/list-studios.rst

         ]
     }

-For more information, see `Monitor, delete and updatMonitor, update and delete Amazon EMR Studio resources <https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-manage-studio.html>`__ in the *Amazon EMR Management Guide*.
+For more information, see `Monitor, update and delete Amazon EMR Studio resources <https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-manage-studio.html>`__ in the *Amazon EMR Management Guide*.